ming2k/xray-tproxy/README.md

 (Optional) For better user experience:

+Disconnect and reconnect to wireless network:

-Network card UP and Down will flush the NFTable fules, you need to restart the service to make it work, the following config can execute the operation automatically:
+Network card UP and Down will flush the NFTable rules.

+You need to restart the service to make it work, the following config can execute the operation automatically:

 ```sh
 sudo cp ./network-monitor.path /etc/systemd/system/network-monitor.path
 sudo systemctl enable --now network-monitor.path
 ```

-**But it’s unreliable after suspend or resume** because /sys/class/net/wlan0/operstate is recreated and the inotify watch is lost.

-So `udev` is more recommended:
+Or `udev` is more recommended:

 ```sh
 sudo nano /etc/udev/rules.d/90-wlan-monitor.rules